 This is where an artifact registry comes into play, it stores all the artifacts produced by the build stage into a repository, which allows you to consolidate all versions of your artifacts and then allowing you to decide which all packages/artifacts should be aggregated and released into production.

-The CD pipeline (or called as 'Release' pipelines in some CI/CD systems) can be triggered manually or automatically, with artifacts and its version number/tag as the input, such as by using a release definition used by the fetch command.
+The CD pipeline (or called as 'Release' pipelines in some CI/CD systems) can be triggered manually or automatically, with artifacts and its version number/tag as the input, such as by using a release definition used by the release command.

 Rather than lock everyone into a particular registry provider, sfpowerscripts supports artifact registries which support the following: